pravega/pravega-operator/charts/pravega/README.md

 ## Configuration

-The following table lists the configurable parameters of the Pravega chart and their default values.
+The following table lists the configurable parameters of the pravega chart and their default values.

 | Parameter | Description | Default |
 | ----- | ----------- | ------ |